Olinda Cho

-Professional background
+Career

-Cho emerged as the second runner-up of the first season of Singapore Idol in 2004, behind Sylvester Sim and Taufik Batisah.
+Cho emerged as the second runner-up of the first season of Singapore Idol in 2004.

 Cho released her debut album, Rewind, in October 2007.
 She also rearranged songs including the Singapore national anthem, Majulah Singapura, which was broadcast for Starhub's national day commercial, Majulah Moms.

-In September 2013, Cho started a modelling agency, NU Models, with Sheila Sim.

 In 2016, Cho participated in the Singaporean audition for the first season of Sing!
-China, then tentatively known as China Super Vocal, and emerged as the winner for Singapore.
+China, and emerged as the winner for the Singapore stop.

 Cho was approached directly by Sing!
 China to participate in the second season in 2017.
-She sang 不能说的秘密 during the blind audition and won Na Ying, Liu Huan and Jay Chou's votes.
-She chose to be part of Jay Chou's team.
-She was one of the top 4 contestants in Jay Chou's team.
+She performed "不能说的秘密" during the blind audition and won Na Ying, Liu Huan and Jay Chou's votes.
+She joined Jay Chou's team and became one of the top 4 contestants.

+Business ventures

+In September 2013, Cho started a modelling agency, NU Models, with Sheila Sim.

-Due to the COVID-19 pandemic, Cho switched to selling premium fruits.
+During the COVID-19 pandemic, Cho switched to selling premium fruits.

+In September 2023, it was reported that Cho is currently in charge of training Uzbekistan's beauty pageant would-be contestants, and holds a National Director position for the role.